microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 We've been asked by our users to ensure the **Total Sales Amount**, **Total Items Discounted** and **Total Returned Items** measures are prominently displayed at the top of our report as these results will be the most common discussion points.

-Since we've got a list of visuals, slicers and interactive elements we need to include on our report - we want to be cognizant of the number of visuals we are including on our canvas.

-For this reason, we'll utilize a technique below to consolidate and present the values below to optimize our report performance.
+As more requirements continue to be added to our report design, we want to be cognizant of the number of visuals we are including on our canvas, so we'll leverage a technique below to consolidate a more common design pattern of three **Card** visuals into a more optimized approach with a single **Table** to optimize our report performance.

 ---